Skip to content

 The death of a young man in Ditidaht this past weekend highlights the “dire need” for up-to-date communication services, says the nation’s chief.

-The other option in case of emergency is to run to the nearest house in hopes of getting access to the internet — it may not be available, she said.
+The other option in case of emergency is to run to the nearest house in hopes of getting access to the internet, which may not be available, she said.
 “Shocking isn’t it?”
-Nation members and RCMP knocked on doors Saturday to notify residents about the death, Thomas said.

 Another local man has since been charged with first-degree murder.

-Lake Cowichan RCMP Sgt.
-Lita Watson reached Thomas on her cellphone in Port Alberni on Saturday and Thomas put out messages to the nation using social media.
+After Lake Cowichan RCMP Sgt.
+Lita Watson reached Thomas on her cellphone in Port Alberni on Saturday, Thomas put out messages to the nation using social media.

 “Emergency responders, health services, and leadership were unable to coordinate efficiently due to the lack of cellular service and the instability of the existing 500 MB internet connection,” Thomas said.
 “This gap in connectivity not only affected emergency response but also compromised the well-being of community members and the support services they rely on in crisis situations.”